EFTEC/ValidationOne/README.md

 ## version list

+* 2020-04-07 1.23.2
+    * Solved a problem with datetimestring and a defnatural
 * 2020-04-07 1.23.1
     * Solved a problem with validation and input.
 It failed to validate.
     * Solved a problem where the default value is a string and the type is a datetimestring.